frame-lang/frame-docs/intermediate_frame/interface.rst

 #.
 Build a FrameEvent from the data provided by the caller
 #.
 Return the event return value to the caller if it exists on the event.

-The four parts of the signature for interface methods are:
+The three parts of the signature for interface methods are:

 #.
 Method name
 #.
 Parameter list